DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-location.md

 {% include revenue-nav.html %}

 > We offer revenue data files for both calendar year and fiscal year.
 Calendar year revenue data is split into three separate files (onshore, offshore, and revenues not associated with a lease).
-Calendar year data is available for calendar years 2006 through 2017.
+Calendar year data is available for calendar years 2006–2017.
 Fiscal year data is available in a single file, for fiscal years 2006–2018.
 They are all {{ "accounting year" | term }} data.

 Download calendar year data: